-GM says Bolt EV will have 238 miles range, besting Tesla Model 3
+GM says Bolt EV to have 238-mile range, more than Tesla Model 3

-DETROIT General Motors Co on Tuesday announced that its electric subcompact Bolt EV will have an average range of 238 miles on a full charge, farther than Tesla Motors Inc has stated for its upcoming Model 3 range.
+DETROIT General Motors Co said on Tuesday its electric subcompact Chevrolet Bolt EV will have an average range of 238 miles on a full charge, farther than rival Tesla Motors Inc expects for its upcoming Model 3.

-The Bolt EV will be launched in a few months, nearly a year before the Tesla Model 3 will be available to consumers.
-The Bolt EV will have a starting price for U.S. consumers of about $35,000, similar to the announced starting price for the Model 3.
+The Bolt EV will be launched in a few months, nearly a year before the Tesla Model 3, with a starting price for U.S. consumers of $37,500.
+That is similar to the announced starting price for the Model 3, which Tesla has said will have a range of about 218 miles.

+The Bolt is poised to be the first affordable fully electric car with at least 200 miles of driving range per charge, and a cost of less than $40,000.

+Tesla’s Model S and Model X offer driving ranges of more than 200 miles, but prices start at about twice the Bolt’s.

 Trending Stories